chrisglein/chrisglein.github.io/_drafts/2025-05-02-Music-Education-Dont-Speak.md

 - Just a girl 95
 - Gwen Stefani
 - Took nearly a decade to become an overnight success
-- Gwen first performed “on my radio”, obsessed with Sound of Music
+- Gwen first performed "on my radio", obsessed with Sound of Music
 - John Spence was front man and took own like 1987, had been dating Gwen
 - Bigger brother Eric is main songwriter
 - Sublime